baptiste-roullin/data-from-clipboard/README.md

-### BETA VERSION
+### BETA VERSION.
+Bug reports and feedbacks are welcome

 [The latest release is here](https://github.com/Saint-loup/data-from-clipboard/releases/latest/download/data-from-clipboard.sketchplugin.zip).
 Download, unzip and double-click on the .sketchplugin file.

 ### What you can do with it

-Copy a list of text in your clipboard, paste it in a list of layers of symbols overrides.
-In a random order or not.
+Copy a list of text in your clipboard, paste it in a list of text layers or symbols overrides.
 That's it.
+There's also a command shuffling the order.

 ![](https://raw.githubusercontent.com/Saint-loup/data-from-clipboard/master/assets/de%CC%81mo%20data%20from%20clipboard.gif)